instana/openapi/spec/descriptions/tagSyntheticResults.md

 **pagination** if you use pagination you most probably want to fix the timeFrame for the retrieved metrics
 1. *page* select the page number you want to retrieve
-2. *pageSize* set the number of applications you want to return with one query
+2. *pageSize* set the number of Synthetic test results you want to return with one query

 **order** You can order the returned items alphanumerical by label, either ascending or descending
-1. *by* if the granularity is set to 1 you can use the metric name eg. "latency.p95" to order by that value
+1. *by* Use the metric name, e.g. "response_time", to order by its value
-1. *direction* either ascending or descending
+2. *direction* either ascending (ASC) or descending (DESC)

 **timeFrame** As in our UI you can specify the timeframe for metrics retrieval.
 ```